NSO-developer/nso-gitbook/development/concepts/northbound-apis.md

   \
   Read about error recovery in [Commit Queue](../../operation-and-usage/cli/nso-device-manager.md#user\_guide.devicemanager.commit-queue) for a more detailed explanation.
 * `trace-id`\
   Use the provided trace ID as part of the log messages emitted while processing.
-If no trace ID is given, NSO will generate and assign a trace ID to the processing.
+If no trace ID is given, NSO will generate and assign a trace ID to the processing. \
+  **Note**: `trace-id` within NETCONF extensions is deprecated from NSO version 6.3.
+Capabilities within Trace Context will provide support for `trace-id`, see the section [Trace Context](northbound-apis.md#trace-context).

 These optional input parameters are augmented into the following NETCONF operations: